Online Introductory Chemistry

 Return to entry page

-• Materials and textbook: You will need a copy of the textbook( McMurry & Castellion 4th edition), the matching study guide and a pair of safety goggles.
+Materials and textbook: You will need a copy of the textbook( McMurry & Castellion 6th edition), the matching study guide and a pair of safety goggles for doing the kitchen counter experiments at home.

 The experiment procedures and lecture assignments are provided as part of the weekly lessons.
 The experiments may require supplies from a grocery, drug store or other retailer.
 For example you will need some coffee filter paper and red cabbage to prepare indicator paper for pH measurements.

-• Questions and exchanges: I think the syllabus will answer most questions, but it may also raise some.
-Send questions that might be of general interest to the discussion forum that will be titled General Info.
-These questions and their responses will be available for others to see.
-Questions that you consider non-public should go to my personal mailbox for a private exchange.
-You will need to have your own mailbox outside of Blackboard.
-Include an email address in the information you enter in Blackboard.
-If you do not have an e-mail address now you must acquire one.
-This is our primary way to exchange questions and answers.
+Questions and exchanges: I think the syllabus should answer most questions, but it may also raise some.
+Remember the course work is done week by week with assignments due regularly each week.
+Questions should go to my Angel mailbox for a private exchange.
+You will also need to have your own mailbox outside of ANGEL.
+Include an email address in the profile information you enter in ANGEL.
+If you do not have an email address now you must acquire one.
+This is our primary way outside of Angel to exchange questions and answers.

 * Consistent almost daily work with materials (covered in week 1)